-In this article we will see how fast and easy it is to use RAD Studio and Delphi to create a Firemonkey multidevide application using the LowCode Wizard in addition to a REST client library to take advantage of ScrapeStack API and retrieve a JSON format response for Website Scrape in real-time.
+In this article, we will see how fast and easy it is to use Windows App Development tools like RAD Studio and Delphi to create a Firemonkey multidevide application using the LowCode Wizard in addition to a REST client library to take advantage of ScrapeStack API and retrieve a JSON format response for Website Scrape in real-time.

 Our RAD Studio and Delphi applications will be able to call the API and request information based on the name of parameters you provide

 How do I set up the ScrapeStack API?